 Whatever the lesson, the guarantee is that you will learn a lot, and in my opinion that knowledge and experience is far more valuable than the monetary returns.

 Every single investment method has its pros and cons, including property (high cost of entry, increased stamp duty taxes, landlord headaches), stocks, shares and funds (if the market crashes, your capital and emotions could spiral downwards), and bonds (returns are low).

-Peer to peer lending is not without its issues.
+Peer-to-Peer lending is not without its issues.
 Some companies are complicated to understand and have a higher investment learning curve.
 If you invest through the wrong companies, don’t diversify correctly, only choose high risk/reward loans chasing returns or select the wrong loans, your returns could be in the red.
-But if diversify correctly by spreading your money across several companies and loans, peer to peer lending can be a very positive investment vehicle.
+But if diversify correctly by spreading your money across several companies and loans, P2P lending can be a very positive investment vehicle.

 You can read about my favorite platforms here, but if you want to cut to the chase I can tell you right away that my absolute favorite is Mintos, and that’s where I put most of my money.
 I’ve been able to achieve 11,42% returns per year which I’m very happy with.

 You will also notice that there are now a ton of bloggers that write about their portfolios and favorite platforms.
 I advise you to select 2-3 platforms that look interesting and read as much as you can about them, don’t just trust me or any blogger when choosing platforms.
 It’s your money and you should make an informed decision on how you invest it.

 If you had to ask me for just one platform that you should check out and dig deeper into, as I said, Mintos is currently the biggest, most liquid and most transparent P2P lending platform in Europe.